|

 The vanilla cone is made with ingredients that include milk and wheat.

-Fast Food Ice Cream: Nutrition Facts
+Fast Food Ice Cream Nutrition Facts

-Here is a table that summarizes the calories and macronutrients in ice cream treats from popular fast food restaurants.
-You can use the small arrows in the top row to sort by restaurant, calories, fat, carbs, protein, or total sugars.
+Here is a table that summarizes the calories and select nutrients in ice cream treats from popular fast food restaurants.

 RestaurantMenu ItemCaloriesFatCarbsProteinSugars